-The Firm's E,D&I vision is to continue to build an inclusive, equitable culture where everyone feels they belong, are valued as an individual, and can thrive.
-Impax remains focused on increasing the number of women and racial and ethnic minorities, especially at senior levels, and to equal pay across the Firm.
+The Firm's vision for an inclusive culture is to continue to build an equitable culture where everyone feels they belong, are valued as an individual, and can thrive.
+Impax remains focused on increasing the number of women and racial and ethnic minorities, especially at senior levels, and onequal pay across the Firm.